 + PRO: Excellent public transport infrastructure

 Belgium has great public transport.
 Almost every city can be reached by train in a short amount of time.
 Public transport within the cities is also excellent and varied, consisting of subways, trams and buses.
-If one isn't a fan of public transport, most cities are bicycle friendly.
+If one isn't a fan of public transport, most cities are also bicycle friendly.

 + PRO: Easy regional travel